Azure Artifacts: best practices

-This article contains some general guidance and best practices when it comes to producing and consuming packages in Azure DevOps Services or Team Foundation Server (TFS).
+This article contains some general guidance and best practices when it comes to producing and consuming packages in Azure Artifacts.

-A feed is a container for packages.
-You can have multiple feeds for different projects but a particular project should only reference one feed.
-If you want to use packages from multiple feeds, use upstream sources to bring packages from multiple feeds together into a single feed.
+A feed is an organizational construct to host packages.
+You can have multiple feeds for a project but a particular project should only reference one feed.
+If you want to use packages from multiple feeds, use upstream sources to access packages from multiple feeds through a single upstream.

 This will populate the